emichaelbernardo/titanic/Classification_MVP_mikebernardo.md

 <h3>Process:</h3> I used the Kaggle dataset with 891 rows (training data) of passenger features with a mix of quantitative and qualitative features.
 Some data transformation and one-hot encoding was needed to deal with categorical data.
 I performed EDA and some feature engineering to create models using kNN, Random Forest, Logistic Regression and others.

 ![](prelim_data.png)
-<h3>Initial Findings:</h3> Using Logistic Regression and kNN, my models suggest that using Sex, pClass and Embarkment were the best features to determine survivability.
+<h3>Initial Findings:</h3> Using Logistic Regression and kNN, my models suggest that using Sex (Gender), pClass and Embarkment(Origin) were the best features to determine survivability.

 ![](prelim_results.png)